tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-setup.md

 ---
-title: Getting Started with AEM Sites Chapter 1 - Project Setup
+title: Getting Started with AEM Sites - Project Setup
-seo-title: Getting Started with AEM Sites Chapter 1 - Project Setup
+seo-title: Getting Started with AEM Sites - Project Setup
 description: Covers the creation of a Maven Multi Module Project to manage the code and configurations for an AEM Site.
 seo-description: Covers the creation of a Maven Multi Module Project to manage the code and configurations for an AEM Site.
 sub-product: sites